HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Array Paths using Soft Indexing

-Numerical array references can be replaced with so-called "soft indexing."
+Numerical array references MAY be replaced with so-called "soft indexing."
 In soft indexing, `[+]` is used to increment the last referenced index by 1, and `[=]` is used to reference the same index that was last referenced.
 When an array is empty, `[+]` refers to the first element (`[0]`).
 FSH also allows for soft and numerical indices to be mixed.

 Similar to numerical indices, soft indices should only be used when populating or referencing arrays in instances, or when using [caret paths](#caret-paths).